Middlebury Financial Facts - FAQ's (readable)

-You'll find most of the information on College finances that you might need on the budget office site.
-This includes the total operating budget, the comprehensive fee and other program fees, the market value of the endowment on June 30, and revenue and expense charts for the current fiscal year.
+This fact sheet includes the total operating budget, the comprehensive fee and other program fees, the market value of the endowment on June 30, 2014 and revenue and expense charts for the current fiscal year.
+The most recent update shows the comparison charts for Middlebury's endowment with 21 peer schools as of June 30, 2013.
+Last updated December 2014.

 Middlebury in the News